cmhollins2022/C-Sharp-First-Steps-Practice/First-Steps.md

 fraudulentOrderIDs[2] = "C789";
 ```

-Step 3 - Attempt to use an index that is out of bounds of the array
+Step 3 - Attempt to use an index that is out of bounds of the array:

 ```
 fraudulentOrderIDs[3] = "D000";
 ```

-Step 4 - Retrieve values of an array
+Step 4 - Retrieve values of an array:
 ```
 string[] fraudulentOrderIDs = new string[3];